List of England women's national rugby union team matches: 2017

 England played in the Six Nations and World Cup.
-The team also toured to New Zealand and played international matches in the autumn.
+The team also toured New Zealand and played international matches in the autumn.

 2018

 England played in the Six Nations as well as international matches in autumn.

 2019

 England played in the Six Nations and Women's Rugby Super Series as well as international matches in autumn.

 2020

 England played in the Six Nations.

 2021

 England played in the Six Nations.

 2022

-England will play in the Six Nations and the World Cup.
+England played in the Six Nations and the World Cup.